hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

 \sum_{k=1}^n k^3 = 2\Bigg(122201\Bigg) - 12201 \\[6ex]
 $$

 Several people expressed surprise that the spinning diagrams don't use any JavaScript or animated image formats, just HTML and CSS.
-So I thought I'd explain how it works before I forget.
+So I thought I'd explain how they work before I forget.

 ## A spinning cube